phidatahq/phidata/README.md

     }),
 )

 duckdb_assistant.print_response("What is the average rating of movies?
-Show me the SQL.")
+Show me the SQL.", markdown=True)
 ```

 - Run the `data_assistant.py` file